Jenny Hval

+Under the name Lost Girls, Hval has released two full-length collaborative studio albums – Menneskekollektivet (2021) and Selvutsletter (2023) – with her husband and musical partner Håvard Volden.

+After initially studying literature and working as a freelance columnist and writer, Jenny Hval has published four novels, Perlebryggeriet (Pearl Brewery) (2009, translated into English as Paradise Rot: A Novel), Inn i ansiktet (Into the Face) (2012), Å hate Gud (To Hate God) (2018, translated into English as Girls Against God) and Gott hassen (2023).

 Music career

 Until 1999, Hval was the vocalist of a gothic metal band called Shellyz Raven.
 She studied at the University of Melbourne, Australia, specializing in creative writing and performance.
-While studying, she was vocalist in Australian bands iPanic and Folding For Air with Thomas McGowan releasing an EP "Are you afraid of heights?" in 2004.
+While studying, she was vocalist in Australian bands iPanic and Folding For Air with Thomas McGowan, releasing an EP titled Are you afraid of heights? in 2004.

+Debut EP

-Moving back to Norway, she released her debut EP Cigars in 2006, and was nominated for a Spellemannprisen (the Norwegian equivalent of Grammy awards) in the "best newcomer" category.
+Moving back to Norway, she released her debut EP Cigars in 2006, and was nominated for a Spellemannprisen (the Norwegian equivalent of Grammy Awards) in the "best newcomer" category.
 Adopting the name Rockettothesky, she was signed to Trust Me Records, releasing two studio albums – To Sing You Apple Trees in 2006, and Medea in 2008.

 Following the release of Medea, she went back to using her birth name.
 Signing on the label Rune Grammofon, she released the albums Viscera (2011) and Innocence Is Kinky (2013).
 In 2015 she released her third album, Apocalypse, Girl on New York City's Sacred Bones Records.
 Her solo music has been described as avant-garde, art-pop, and "a kind of experimental folk music," among other terms.
 She has also collaborated with Håvard Volden, as Nude on Sand, releasing a self-titled album in 2012, and with Susanna Wallumrød, which resulted in a 2014 album Meshes of Voice (released on Wallumrød's SusannaSonata label).
 She supported St. Vincent on a tour.

+Blood Bitch

 In 2016 she released the album Blood Bitch where she collaborates with Lasse Marhaug.
 The album was awarded the Phonofile Nordic Music Prize in 2017.
 The judges released a statement calling the album "engrossing, atmospheric, challenging and thought-provoking."

 In 2018 she collaborated with Håvard Volden again under the name Lost Girls, to release an EP entitled Feeling.
 The duo's name was inspired by the eponymous graphic novel.

-In September 2019, Hval released her seventh album, The Practice of Love, featuring guest vocals from Vivian Wang, formerly of the psych rock band The Observatory, Australian singer-songwriter Laura Jean, and French experimental musician Félicia Atkinson.
+In September 2019, Hval released her seventh album, The Practice of Love, featuring guest vocals from Vivian Wang (formerly of the psych rock band The Observatory), Australian singer-songwriter Laura Jean, and French experimental musician Félicia Atkinson.
 Hval had intended a tour to promote the album, but cancelled the North American shows due to the COVID-19 pandemic.

 In 2021, Lost Girls released their first full-length LP, Menneskekollektivet.
 The album was received to "universal acclaim," according to aggregate review website Metacritic.

 Classic Objects, her eighth album released in March 2022, also received universal critical acclaim.
+A second Lost Girls studio album, Selvutsletter, was released in October 2023.